JMarte03/Beeday/README.md

 - **Frontend:** HTML, CSS, and EJS for templating.
 - **Backend:** Node.js and Express for server-side logic and routing.
 - **Database:** MongoDB for storing tasks and users.
+- **Authentication:** Passport.js for authentication, using the local Strategy.
 - **MVC Pattern:** The app is structured using the Model-View-Controller design pattern for better maintainability and scalability.
 - **Routing:** The app includes basic routing to handle task creation, completion, and deletion.

 ### Key Features:
+- Signup and Login
 - Add new tasks.
 - Mark tasks as complete or incomplete.
 - Delete tasks.